raghvendra03/raghvendra03/README.md

 - Languages: Python, SQL, R.
 - Libraries & Tools: NumPy, Pandas, Scikit-Learn, Matplotlib.

-- 🌱 Currently, I am looking for a full-time role in Data Analyst, Data Science, Machine Learning or related field.
+🌱 Currently, I am looking for a full-time role in Data Analyst, Data Science, Machine Learning or related field.
 Also been learing a lot these days.
-- ⚡ For the record: I Meditate a lot

 ### Connect me on:

 - Gmail - rv.murnal@gmail.com
 - LinkedIn - <a href="https://www.linkedin.com/in/raghvendra-murnal/"> LinkedIn</a>

+⚡ For the record: I Meditate a lot.